SEND Overview and Information Report

 - Recognise the need for flexibility in the timing and structure of meetings.

-- Respect the differing needs parents/carers themselves may have such as disability, or communication and linguistic barriers.
+- Respect parents/carers' differing needs, such as disability or communication and linguistic barriers.

 - Speak to and meet parents at the earliest mutually convenient time whenever possible.

-- Be sure students are fully involved in the review process and have regular progress meetings with mentors to ensure they are aware of what their targets are and how best to meet them.
+- Be sure students are fully involved in the review process and have regular progress meetings with Achievement Support staff to ensure they know their targets and how best to meet them.

-- Always invite students to attend reviews with staff and their parents/carers.
+- Always invite students to attend reviews with their parents/carers.